cabforum/netsec/docs/NSR.md

 #### 3.1.2.1

-The CA MUST ensure audit logs are retained and/or archived for the amount of time necessary to meet
+The CA MUST ensure audit logs are retained and/or archived for the amount of time necessary to meet:
    1. these Requirements; and
-   2. applicable obligations which depend on such audit logs (such as the requirements in Section 5.4.1 (3) of the Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates).
+   2. applicable obligations which depend on such audit logs (such as the requirements in [Section 5.4.1 (3)](https://github.com/cabforum/servercert/blob/main/docs/BR.md#541-types-of-events-recorded) of the Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates).

 The CA SHOULD ensure retained and/or archived audit logs are kept and managed in a manner sufficiently effective to prevent unapproved alteration or access.

 ### 3.2 Audit Log Processing and Alerting

 #### 3.2.1

 The CA MUST ensure audit logs are processed:
    1. through automated mechanisms under the control of personnel assigned to applicable Trusted Roles; and
    2. in a manner sufficiently effective to minimally identify possible: